scale-docs/docs/overview/gauge-voting-and-bribes.md

 $veEQUAL holders will place their votes once a week on the selection of LP pairings they would like emissions to be distributed to.
 The pool that you vote at the percentage of your vote will receive 100% of the fees that pool generates.
 All trading fees accrue in the epoch following the vote snapshot.

 Once your vote has been placed, the same rolling vote will carry until the voter changes their vote.

+### Voting Strategies
+- Votes ("ve") decay linearly over the 26 weeks of lock.
+- Votes carry over and you dont have to revote, but you will earn quite low rewards if you dont vote manually, as best pools to vote will vary each epoch!
-Note: To earn bribes from any pool in the epoch, you must re-cast your vote each epoch.
+- To earn maximum bribe & fees rewards from any pool in the epoch, you must max-lock your nft and re-cast your vote each epoch.
+- The earlier you vote in an epoch, the more votes you will have.
+Voting late in an epoch will subject you to a greater vote decay.
+- Its generally recommended to vote on tuesdays or wednesdays to wait for the best bribe & fee offerings to show up.

 ## Bribes